 25 First Time Home Buyer Tips for Millennials

 Hello Millennials, remember times you’ve spent thinking about buying your first home?
 From a survey of 2,000 millennials, 85 percent of young people expect to own a home at some point in their lifetime.
 There are hundreds of home buying guides on the Internet, with very few geared toward millennials.
 Knowing what we know now, it’s safe to say that millennials entering the housing market need extra support.
-Here are 25 real life tips a millenial can do to save for their first home.
+Here are 25 real-life tips a millennial can do to save for their first home.

 First Time Home Buyer Tip 1 – Save Exclusively

-Create a special savings account exclusively for your home purchase and have part of every paycheck automatically transferred to that account.
+Create special savings account exclusively for your home purchase and have part of every paycheck automatically transferred to that account.
 Start with as little as $100 if you can afford it so you get used to living on less and then gradually increase the amount.

 First Time Home Buyer Tip 2 – Build Credibility